visschersm/100-days-of-code/log.md

 ### DAY 15: Februari 6, 2021

 **Today's Progress**:For today I worked through a module dedicated to azure functions.
 It looks very promosing and I am looking forward to the possibilities.

+### DAY 16: Februari 7, 2021

+**Today's Progress**:Today I worked through another module on azure functions.
+Hopefully I soon can apply it to an actual sample.

+### DAY 16: Februari 8, 2021

+**Today's Progress**:And another day of working though Microsoft Learn tutorials.
+Next to the Azure Functions tutorial I worked through the introductory tutorial on Microsoft Q# Azure Quantum.
+I think I need to setup a sample project for Azure functions to see if I can apply what I learned to a real live usecase.